 fbpx Skip to main content

-Mugwort is a favourite herb amongst Happy Herb Co customers as it has a popular reputation for enhancing lucid dreams.
-We are dedicating a whole month to chatting all things Mugwort here at Happy Herb Co to celebrate some premium Australian Artemisia spp. we have available in our online shop
+Mugwort herb is a favourite amongst Happy Herb Co customers as it has a popular reputation for enhancing lucid dreams.
+We are dedicating a whole month to chatting all things Mugwort here at Happy Herb Co to celebrate some premium Australian Artemisia spp.

 As an herbalist, I love to gather information about herbs from many different sources as well as my own personal and clinical experiences.
 I find it fascinating to understand how different herbalists from the past and present are using the same herb.
 I also love learning the interesting and sometimes quirky facts recorded in herbals of the past.
 Today, I have turned to my herbal library to pull together some information about the wonderful herb that is Mugwort.

-As Mrs Grieve mentions above, Mugwort is closely allied to the common Wormwood, however the two can be differentiated by their appearance.
-Mugwort leaves are white on the under surface only.
+As Mrs Grieve mentions above, the Mugwort plant is closely allied to the common Wormwood, however Mugort and Wormwood can be differentiated by their appearance.
+The Mugwort plant leaves are white on the undersurface only.
 The highly regarded British herbalist, Simon Mills describes Mugwort as “An erect herb up to a metre in height with tough, grooved stems and many deeply pinnatifid leaves with five to seven lobes, dark-green above but silvery and hairy beneath” (3).

 Interestingly, these silver hairs on the underside of the Mugwort leaf are used to create moxa.
 In his herbal, Nicolas Culpeper, an astrologer-physician of the early 17th Century, explains “The moxa, so famous in the eastern countries for curing the gout by burning the part affected, is the down which grows upon the underside of this herb.”(4) Similarly, the Native Americans burned Mugwort as a smudge to purify the spiritual and physical environment (5).

 In modern Western Herbal Medicine, Mugwort is often used to aid digestion, stimulate menstruation and induce relaxation.
 As a digestive aid, English medical herbalist David Hoffman describes “Mugwort can be used wherever a digestive stimulant is called for.
-It will aid the digestion through the bitter stimulation of the juices whilst also providing a carminative oil.”
+For this it is best used in the Mugwort tea form.
+Mugwort will aid the digestion through the bitter stimulation of the juices whilst also providing a carminative essential oil.”
 (6).
 Mugworts bitter principles are also responsible for its use as a stimulant and antiseptic in the treatment of worm infestations, like its cousin, the aptly named Wormwood.

-As hinted in Mugwort’s Latin name, its other major use in herbal medicine is in gynaecology.
-In the past Mugwort was well known as an abortifacient (7).
-This is due to its emmenagogue action which gives the herb an ability to stimulate the menstrual cycle.
+As hinted in Mugwort’s Latin name (Artemisia vulgaris), its other major use in herbal medicine is in gynaecology.
+In the past, Mugwort was well known as an abortifacient (7).
+This is due to its emmenagogue action which gives Mugwort an ability to stimulate the menstrual cycle.
 In modern herbalism, Mugwort may be used when the period is absent or scanty.
 Hence this is why Mugwort is not recommended in pregnancy.

 Lastly, Mugwort is also known to relax the nervous system.
-Hoffman describes Mugwort as having ‘a mildly nervine action in aiding depression and easing tension, which appears to be due to the volatile oil, so it is essential that this is not lost in preparation”.(6) i.e. always cover your infusion with a lid.
-Furthermore, Happy Herbs founder Ray Thorpe explains “Smoking the herb directly into the lungs or as an evening incense assists (with) lucid dreams.
-Drinking the calming, liver cleansing tea before sleep seems to keep you longer in a conscious dream state (REM sleep)”.
+Hoffman describes Mugwort as having a mildly nervine action in aiding depression and easing tension, which appears to be due to the volatile oil, so it is essential that this is not lost in preparation”.(6) i.e. always cover your Mugwort infusion with a lid.
+Furthermore, Happy Herbs founder Ray Thorpe explains “Smoking the Mugwort directly into the lungs or as an evening incense assists (with) lucid dreaming.
+Drinking the calming, liver cleansing Mugwort tea before sleep seems to keep you longer in a conscious dream state (REM sleep)”.

 As you can see Mugwort has a rich history in herbal medicine.
 What a fascinating herb!